 In such circumstances, Mentors and Mentees are encouraged to contact their Branch Coordinators to discuss the issues confidentially.
 The Coordinator, if requested, may contact the other member of the mentoring pair and discuss the concerns raised.
 While the Coordinator will do all they can to assist with the relationship, responsibility for the relationship rests with each mentoring pair.
-Any decision to terminate the relationship must be made by the mentoring partners.
+Any decision to terminate the relationship must be made by the mentoring partners who inform the Coordinator.